Phileosopher/commonplace/language-learn.md

 - Trilled type sounds come from S type, but by letting the tongue flap against the roof of the mouth ("rr" in Spanish).
   - This can also express by letting the back of the tongue flap against the uvula ("r" in French).

+## Move to grammar after pronunciation

-Only move onto correct grammar after you feel comfortable with pronunciation:
+Only move onto correct grammar after you feel comfortable with pronunciation.

-- All grammar comes from 3 basic methods:
+All grammar comes from 3 basic methods:

 1. Add words ("You like it." versus "Do you like it?")
 2. Change the forms of words ("I eat." versus "I ate.")
 3. Change the words' order ("This is nice." versus "Is this nice?")

-- About 50% of elementary language books obsess about pronouns and verbs.
+About 50% of elementary language books obsess about pronouns and verbs.

-- Most grammar rules are easy to understand simply by closely observing a few details in textbook examples:
+Most grammar rules are easy to understand simply by closely observing a few details in textbook examples:

 1. Did any words get added to the sentence?
 2. Did any words change their form in that sentence?
 3. Is the word order at all surprising?

-- Memorize the gender of nouns and verbs as a visual mnemonic (e.g., masculine explodes, feminine catches fire, neuter shatters like glass).
+Memorize the gender of nouns and verbs as a visual mnemonic (e.g., masculine explodes, feminine catches fire, neuter shatters like glass).

-- Grammar is best learned by using, not by talking about or analyzing it.
+Grammar is best learned by using, not by talking about or analyzing it.

-- Grammar can be challenging because the example sentences are often teaching *multiple* grammar rules at once (e.g., tense, pronouns, and gender).
+Grammar can be challenging because the example sentences are often teaching *multiple* grammar rules at once (e.g., tense, pronouns, and gender).

+## Focus on conversational language

 If at all possible, make frequent conversations with a native speaker: